miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/what-is-mirage/template.md

 ## How it works

 Mirage runs in the browser.
-It uses [Pretender.js](https://github.com/pretenderjs/pretender) to intercept any network requests your Ember app makes, letting you respond as if your app were talking to a real server.
+It uses [Pretender.js](https://github.com/pretenderjs/pretender) to intercept and respond to any network requests your Ember app makes, letting you build your app as if it were talking to a real server.

 In this way, you can develop and test your app against various server states without having to modify any application code.